geertmeersman/mobile_vikings/README.md

 ## Code origin

-The code of this Home Assistant integration has been written initially by analysing the calls made by the Mobile Vikings website.
+The code of this Home Assistant integration has been written initially by analysing the calls made by the Mobile Vikings and Jim Mobile website.

 The current version uses the MV Api as documented here: [https://docs.api.unleashed.be/](https://docs.api.unleashed.be/)

-I have no link with Mobile Vikings
+I have no link with Mobile Vikings or Jim Mobile